Cordell Hull

-Cordell Hull (October 2, 1871July 23, 1955) was an American politician from Tennessee and the longest-serving U.S. Secretary of State, holding the position for 11 years (1933–1944) in the administration of President Franklin Delano Roosevelt during most of World War II.
-Before that appointment, Hull represented Tennessee for two years in the United States Senate and 22 years in the House of Representatives.
+Cordell Hull (October 2, 1871 – July 23, 1955) was an American politician and diplomat who served as the United States Secretary of State for nearly twelve years under President Franklin D. Roosevelt, making him the longest-serving Secretary of State in United States history.

-Hull received the Nobel Peace Prize in 1945 for his role in establishing the United Nations, and was referred to by President Roosevelt as the "Father of the United Nations".
+Born in a log cabin in what is now Pickett County, Tennessee, Hull’s early career included service as a lawyer, military officer in the Spanish–American War, state legislator, and judge before his election to the House of Representatives in 1906.
+He served in Congress for over two decades, interrupted only briefly by a term as chairman of the Democratic National Committee.
+In 1933, Roosevelt appointed Hull as Secretary of State, a position in which he became a principal architect of the Good Neighbor policy toward Latin America and a key figure in shaping U.S. foreign policy during the lead-up to and early years of World War II.

+Hull’s legacy is most closely associated with his efforts to promote international cooperation through trade and diplomacy.
+He was instrumental in the passage of the Reciprocal Trade Agreements Act of 1934, which reduced U.S. tariffs and paved the way for more open global markets.
+He was also a driving force in the creation of the United Nations, earning him the Nobel Peace Prize in 1945 for his “pivotal role” in the organization’s founding.

 Early life and education

 Cordell Hull was born in a log cabin in Olympus, Tennessee, which is now part of Pickett County, Tennessee, but was then part of Overton County.
 He was the third of the five sons of William Paschal Hull (1840–1923) and Mary Elizabeth Hull (née Riley) (1841–1903).
 His brothers were named Orestes (1868), Sanadius (1870), Wyoming (1875), and Roy (1881).

 According to John Gunther, Hull's father had tracked down and killed a man because of a blood feud.
 His mother was a descendant of Isaac Riley, who was granted 200 acre in near Byrdstown in Pickett County, for Revolutionary War service, as well as Samuel Wood who emigrated from Leicestershire, England on the ship Hopewell and fought in the Virginia Militia.
 Hull's mother's family (Riley-Wood) had numerous ancestors who fought in the Revolutionary War.
-Hull devoted a section in his memoirs "Cabin on the Hill" to dispelling an old rumor that his mother was part Cherokee Indian, and subsequent documented family history has confirmed his ancestry.
+Hull devoted a section in his memoirs "Cabin on the Hill" to dispelling an old rumor that his father was part Cherokee Indian, and subsequent documented family history has confirmed his ancestry.

 Hull attended college from 1889 until 1890.
 He gave his first speech at the age of 16.
 At the age of 19, Hull became the elected chairman of the Clay County Democratic Party.
 Hull studied at National Normal University (later merged with Wilmington College, Ohio) from 1889 until 1890.
 In 1891, he graduated from Cumberland School of Law at Cumberland University and was admitted to the bar.